Psychology and Neuroscience complement the other social, behavioral, and life sciences including Sociology, Anthropology, Criminal Justice,

-If you plan to double major or do more than one minor, come see the Peer Advisors sooner rather than later!
-They can help you find courses that count for several
+If you plan to double major or do more than one minor, get advisement from the multiple departments sooner rather than later!
+The advisors can help you find courses that count for several

 programs.
 For example, if your other major is Criminal Justice (CJ), you can

-take PSYC100 to fulfill a Group C Breadth requirement, a PSYC requirement, and a CJ
+take PSYC100 to fulfill a College Group C Breadth requirement, a PSYC requirement, and a CJ

 requirement.
 The CJ major may even accept PSYC209 in place of SOCI301.